-- On entry, staff meet with parents/carers to develop a whole picture of the child and at this time begin to build their initial support plan.
-This includes: likes and dislikes, triggers and support strategies. - Within two weeks of starting, teachers complete our Holistic Pupil Assessment (HPA) which gives a profile overview focusing on the whole child. - The HPA informs our individualised pupil trails, which allows us to pinpoint specific areas of focus for each child and targeted support is put in place. - Our occupational therapist works alongside each child to create a sensory profile.
-This details specific strategies to support regulation. - All pupils are taught Zones of Regulation using colour and have tailored activities which link to each emotion. - EHCPs are read by all staff to understand each pupil's needs, ensure the necessary provision is in place and break targets into smaller steps.
+- Prior to starting, staff meet with parents/carers for a pre-admissions meeting to develop a whole picture of the child and at this time begin to build their initial support plan and their SEND journey.
+This includes: likes and dislikes, triggers and support strategies.
+This information is shared during staff briefing to give an overview of the child. - Within the first term of starting, teachers complete our Holistic Pupil Assessment (HPA) which gives a profile overview focusing on the whole child. - On admission, parents/carers are asked to complete our Occupational Therapist Questionnaire.
+Our occupational therapist then works alongside each child to complete an assessment.
+If needed, a sensory profile is then created.
+This details specific strategies to support regulation.
+Once completed, this is shared with staff and families. - All pupils are taught Zones of Regulation using Colour Monsters and tailored activities which link to each emotion are available. - EHCPs are read by all staff to understand each pupil's needs, ensure the necessary provision is in place and break targets into smaller steps.